rbe549/rbe549.github.io/project0fall2023aerial.md

 To setup the codebase, install Blender 3.6 from the <a href="https://www.blender.org/">official website</a>.
 Further install the following python libraries: `imath numpy opencv-python scipy pyquaternion`.
 The codebase and the `.blend` file are included in the project 0 package from Sec. <a href="#data1">2.2</a> in the `Phase2` folder.

-For running the code, please watch <a href="">this video</a>, also attached below from your awesome TA Manoj.
+For running the code, please watch <a href="https://drive.google.com/file/d/1-M7xDqk84THtnoylcP2t6DEcSeHWf1hJ/view?usp=sharing">this video</a>, also attached below from your awesome TA Manoj.
+If you are super new to Blender, you can also check out <a href="https://drive.google.com/drive/folders/1Shr6cQDLWiov53f1tXZArhBBfoPczNTp">this</a> awesome Blender tutorial by Ramana which was made for the Computer Vision class.

-TODO: ADD VIDEO HERE!
+<iframe src="https://drive.google.com/file/d/1-M7xDqk84THtnoylcP2t6DEcSeHWf1hJ/preview" width="640" height="480" allow="autoplay"></iframe>

 <a name='implementation2'></a>
 ### 3.3.
 Implementation

 You need to implement the following:
 - A state machine to monitor and supply the next waypoint.
 Note that you are given a template starter code in `Phase2\src\usercode.py` with the template class `state_machine`.
 You are required to fill the `step()` function of this class, where you need to monitor if you have reached the current desired waypoint (you will need to check the Euclidean distance between the current position given as `currpos` in your `step()` function and the desired waypoint) and switch to the landing/next waypoint based on the April Tag ID.
+To run the code you'll run the `Phase2\src\main.py` and **NOT** `Phase2\src\usercode.py`.
 - AprilTag detection for next task to be performed.
 Your quadrotor is equipped with a down-facing camera and you are provided with a function `fetchLatestImage()` that returns the current camera frame.
 You can use utilize the <a href="https://pypi.org/project/apriltag/">`apriltag`</a> library to detect april tags, note that you are given tags from the `36h11` tag family.
 Once you reach a waypoint, fetch the latest camera frame, detect the April Tag ID, if it is `4`, invoke a land command.
 To land, you have to generate a waypoint with the same `XY` location and `Z` location of 0.1m.
 Once you have landed, you can takeoff again, i.e., maintain same `XY` location and make the `Z` location 2m.
 Then continue onto the next waypoint if any.
-If there are no more waypoints left, terminate your code and dance!
+If there are no more waypoints left, terminate your code and dance (in real-life)!
+Note that you do not need the images to test your waypoint switching logic but you'll need the image to know when to land.
+So you can test your state switching code without landing without the need to render images, this will make your debugging fast.

 <a name='sub'></a>

-## 7. Submission Guidelines
+## 4. Submission Guidelines

 **If your submission does not comply with the following guidelines, you'll be given ZERO credit.**

-### 7.1.
+### 4.1.
 File tree and naming

-Your submission on ELMS/Canvas must be a ``zip`` file, following the naming convention ``YourDirectoryID_p1.zip``.
+Your submission on ELMS/Canvas must be a ``zip`` file, following the naming convention ``YourDirectoryID_p0.zip``.
 If you email ID is ``abc@wpi.edu``, then your ``DirectoryID`` is ``abc``.
-For our example, the submission file should be named ``abc_p1a.zip``.
+For our example, the submission file should be named ``abc_p0.zip``.
 The file **must have the following directory structure**.
-The file to run for your project should be called ``YourDirectoryID_p1a/Code/Wrapper.py``.
+The file to run for the phase 1 of the project should be called ``YourDirectoryID_p1a/Code/Wrapper.py`` and for phase 2 it should be `main.py` as shown in the file structure below.
 You can have any helper functions in sub-folders as you wish, be sure to index them using relative paths and if you have command line arguments for your Wrapper codes, make sure to have default values too.
 Please provide detailed instructions on how to run your code in ``README.md`` file.

 <p style="background-color:#ddd; padding:5px">
 <b>NOTE:</b>